-Lessons in Creative Leadership from the CEO of the Walt Disney Company
+Lessons in Creative Leadership from 15 Years as CEO of the Walt Disney Company

 The CEO of The Walt Disney Company shares the ideas and values he has used to reinvent one of the most beloved companies in the world, and inspire the people who bring the magic to life.